Nigel Benn vs. Chris Eubank: Rematch

-Over 42,000 crammed Old Trafford for this bout, which was watched by half a billion people worldwide.
+Over 42,000 crammed Old Trafford for the rematch.
 Don King's contract stipulated that not only would the winner join his stable of fighters, but also the loser.

-This time Eubank's ring walk went off without a hitch, commentator Reg Gutteridge making the classic call when Eubank performed his customary vault over the ropes into the ring, saying “The ego has landed".
+This time Eubank's ring walk went off without a hitch, commentator Reg Gutteridge making the classic call when Eubank performed his customary vault over the ropes into the ring, saying “The ego has landed”.
 The fight itself did not quite reach the heights of brutality of the first, as neither man was as badly hurt.
-However, there were flurries of punches at the ends of the rounds, with both boxers trying to claim the rounds knowing that there was more chance of the fight lasting the distance as the bout progressed.
-One such exchange saw Benn in a corner knocked through the ropes, though Eubank used his body as well and Benn was not badly hurt.
-The final round was thrilling, with both boxers told they needed it to win.
-Most boxing experts agree that this was a truly classic round, Gutteridge referring to the two 'magnificent warriors' at its climax.

 The final scores were 115–113 Eubank, 114–113 Benn, and 114–114.
 The bout was declared a draw – Benn retained his WBC belt, Eubank his WBO championship.
-Astonishingly, Don King had not written the event of a draw into the contract, and as a result, neither fighter was contractually bound to join him.
+Don King had not written the event of a draw into the contract, and as a result, neither fighter was contractually bound to join him.